Shijan-Pias/Shijan-Pias/README.md

 <h3>🌟 About Me 🌟</h3>

 <p>
 Hello!
-I'm <strong>Shijan Pias</strong>, a passionate Computer Science student and aspiring Full-Stack Developer 💻 from Bangladesh 🌍.
+I'm <strong>Shijan Pias</strong>, a passionate Computer Science student and aspiring Full-Stack Developer 💻 from Bangladesh.
 My journey into technology began with curiosity and grew into a deep interest in building real-world web applications.
 </p>

 <p>